The pointwise behavior of Riemann's function: Introduction

 \section{Introduction}

 According to an account of Weierstrass, Riemann would have suggested the function

 as an example of a function which is continuous but nowhere differentiable.
-In 1916, Hardy \cite{Hardy} proved, based on earlier work by him and Littlewood \cite{HardyLittlewood}, that Riemann's function $f$ is not differentiable in a certain subset that contains every irrational point.
-This seemed to confirm the nowhere differentiability conjecture, but, on the contrary, Gerver \cite{Gerver} showed in 1970 that $f$ is actually differentiable at any rational number of the form $(2r+1)/(2s+1)$.
+In 1916, Hardy \cite{Hardy} proved, based on earlier work by him and Littlewood \cite{HardyLittlewood}, that Riemann's function $f$ is not differentiable in a certain subset of $\R$ that contains every irrational point.
+This seemed to confirm the nowhere differentiability conjecture, but, on the contrary, Gerver \cite{Gerver} showed in 1970 that $f$ is actually differentiable at any rational number of the form $(2r+1)/(2s+1)$, $r,s\in\mathbb{Z}$.
 His results \cite{Gerver,Gerver1971} in combination with Hardy's ones imply that Riemann's function is not differentiable at any other real number.
 Gerver's proofs are elementary, but difficult and long.
-Simpler proofs were found later by Smith in 1972 \cite{Smith} and Itatsu in 1981 \cite{Itatsu} (see also \cite{HolschneiderTchamitchian,Mohr,Queffelec}).
-They provided more precise information about the pointwise behavior of Riemann's function, which in particular gives the pointwise H\"{o}lder exponent \cite{JaffardMeyerbook} at any rational point.
+Simpler proofs were found later by Smith in 1972 \cite{Smith} and Itatsu in 1981 \cite{Itatsu} (see also \cite{HolschneiderTchamitchian,Mohr}).
+They provided more precise information about the pointwise behavior of Riemann's ``non-differentiable'' function, which in particular gives the pointwise H\"{o}lder exponent \cite{JaffardMeyerbook} at any rational point.
 This left open the determination of the exact pointwise regularity of Riemann's function at the irrationals.

-Duistermaat \cite{Duistermaat} used a variant of Itatsu's approach to exhibit explicit dependence of the $O$-constants on the analyzed rational point in the Smith-Itatsu asymptotic formulas.
-His error terms were strong enough to enable him to find a upper bound for the pointwise H\"{o}lder exponent at every irrational point.
+Duistermaat \cite{Duistermaat} used a variant of Itatsu's approach to exhibit explicit dependence of the $O$-constants on the analyzed rational point in the Smith--Itatsu asymptotic formulas.
+His error terms were strong enough to enable him to find an upper bound for the pointwise H\"{o}lder exponent at every irrational point.
 His upper bound depends on approximation properties of the irrational number by certain continued fractions.
 The problem of finding the pointwise H\"{o}lderian regularity of Riemann's function at irrational points was finally solved by Jaffard \cite{Jaffard} in 1996, who showed that Duistermaat's upper bound was sharp, that is, it is exactly equal to the pointwise H\"{o}lder exponent.
 Jaffard's proof is indirect and non-elementary.

-It is of Tauberian nature and makes use of wavelet analysis and the theta modular group.
+A generalization of Jaffard's result to fractional integrals of modular forms has recently been obtained by Pastor \cite[Theorem 2.3(2)]{Pastor}.
+As Jaffard's, his proof is of Tauberian nature and makes use of wavelet analysis and the action of subgroups of the modular group.